kubernetes/community/keps/sig-network/0030-nodelocal-dns-cache.md

 A nodeLocal dns cache runs on all cluster nodes.
 This is managed as an add-on, runs as a Daemonset.
 All pods using clusterDNS will now talk to the nodeLocal cache, which will query kube-dns in case of cache misses in cluster's configured DNS suffix and for all reverse lookups(in-addr.arpa and ip6.arpa).
 User-configured stubDomains will be passed on to this local agent.
 The node's resolv.conf will be used by this local agent for all other cache misses.
 One benefit of doing the non-cluster lookups on the nodes from which they are happening, rather than the kube-dns instances, is better use of per-node DNS resources in cloud.
 For instance, in a 10-node cluster with 3 kube-dns instances, the 3 nodes running kube-dns will end up resolving all external hostnames and can exhaust QPS quota.
 Spreading the queries across the 10 nodes will help alleviate this.

-#### Daemonset, Service, Listen Interface for caching agent
+#### Daemonset and Listen Interface for caching agent

 The caching agent daemonset runs in hostNetwork mode in kube-system namespace with a Priority Class of “system-node-critical”.
 It listens for dns requests on a dummy interface created on the host.
 A separate ip address is assigned to this dummy interface, so that requests to kube-dns or any other custom service are not incorrectly intercepted by the caching agent.
-This ip address is obtained by creating a nodelocaldns service, with no endpoints.
-Kubelet takes the service name as an argument `--localDNS=<namespace>/<svc name>`, looks up the ip address and populates pods' resolv.conf with this value instead of clusterDNS.
-Each cluster node will have a dummy interface with this service ip assigned to it.
-This IP will be handled specially because of the NOTRACK rules described in the section below.
+This will be a link-local ip address selected by the user.
+Each cluster node will have this dummy interface.
+This ip address will be passed on to kubelet via the --cluster-dns flag, if the feature is enabled.

+The selected link-local IP will be handled specially because of the NOTRACK rules described in the section below.

 #### iptables NOTRACK

-NOTRACK rules are added for connections to and from the nodelocal dns service ip.
+NOTRACK rules are added for connections to and from the nodelocal dns ip.
 Additional rules in FILTER table to whitelist these connections, since the INPUT and OUTPUT chains have a default DROP policy.

-A dnscache nanny, similar to the [dnsmasq nanny](https://github.com/kubernetes/dns/tree/master/pkg/dnsmasq) will create the dummy interface and iptables rules.
-The nanny gets the nodelocal dns service ip address by querying kube-dns for the service name.
-The Daemonset runs in privileged securityContext since the nanny container needs to create this dummy interface and add iptables rules.
+The nodelocal cache process will create the dummy interface and iptables rules .
+It gets the nodelocal dns ip as a parameter, performs setup and listens for dns requests.
+The Daemonset runs in privileged securityContext since it needs to create this dummy interface and add iptables rules.
- The nanny will also periodically ensure that the iptables rules are present.
-The resource usage for periodic iptables check needs to be measured.
-We can reduce the frequency of the checks by having the nanny query the dns cache and checking/adding rules only if the query fails.
+ The cache process will also periodically ensure that the dummy interface and iptables rules are present, in the background.
+Rules need to be checked in the raw table and filter table.
+Rules in these tables do not grow with number of valid services.
+Services with no endpoints will have rules added in filter table to drop packets destined to these ip.
+The resource usage for periodic iptables check was measured by creating 2k services with no endpoints and running the nodelocal caching agent.
+Peak memory usage was 20Mi for the caching agent when it was responding to queries along with the periodic checks.
+This was measured using `kubectl top` command.
+More details on the testing are in the following section.

 [Proposal presentation](https://docs.google.com/presentation/d/1c43cZqbVhGAlw3dSNQIOGuvQmDfKaA2yiAPRoYpa6iY), also shared at the sig-networking meeting on 2018-10-04